-The East Valley Regional Cadet Program (EVRC) is a fun and exciting opportunity for youth to participate in an educational program that is challenging yet, rewarding!
-The EVRC Program is supported by Mesa Fire & Medical Department and it's regional partners; Gilbert Fire & Rescue, Superstition Fire & Medical District, and Queen Creek Fire & Medical Department.
+The East Valley Fire Cadet Program (EVFC) is a fun and exciting opportunity for youth to participate in an educational program that is challenging yet, rewarding!
+The EVFC Program is supported by Mesa Fire & Medical Department and it's regional partners; Gilbert Fire & Rescue, and Queen Creek Fire & Medical Department.
 It is designed for youth between the ages of 14-18 interested in developing their leadership and teamwork skills.

 The Cadet will learn about the fire and medical service, and in turn, they volunteer time back to their communities.

 Cadets also participate in community service events including public education activities and City sponsored events.
 Participation in these extra activities is not required, however, members are highly encouraged to participate.

 Recruitment and registration takes place once a year in August.

 - Be 14 years old but not older than 18 years old

 - Expected to maintain a 'C' grade average